Subscribe via Email

 With all of those gravity-inducing masses swirling through my hyperactive head like the time-lapsed orbits of dense planetoids, I had to expend an inordinate amount of mental energy to get through the concert “unscathed.”
 That mere seventy minutes of Beethoven left me feeling more exhausted than those 256-minute-long Rosenkavaliers Sir Simon had been conducting only a year prior.
 But my god it was so worth it.
 I’m thrilled to have had the opportunity.
 I’m grateful to Ed Choi for inviting me, and it was a blast rocking out in the “battery” with Jeff on trumpet and Scott Verduin on cymbals.
 Here’s me veritably beaming after the performance:

-The full concert isn’t yet posted on the Seoul Phil youtube channel (when it is, I’ll link to it here), but friends and family documented some snippets.
+The full concert isn’t yet posted on the Seoul Phil youtube channel (when it is, I’ll link to it here [update: the full 4th movement is viewable here]), but friends and family documented some snippets.
 Here’s some choice timpani action from the second movement scherzo:

 …and here’s the big arrival, “Ode to Joy”: